 When a hatch occurs, Gary may well be the first to tie on a dry fly but he is also a wet fly enthusiast.
 Dry fly fishing allows Gary to demonstrate and teach his casting techniques to his clients.
 His knowledge of nymphing, streamer, wet fly and dry fly fishing, combined with his humor and a respect for nature make him a complete guide.

-Although guiding is no longer on the front burner for Steve, he will still be seen on the river from time to time.
+Although guiding is no longer on the front burner for Steve, he will still be seen on the river from time to time teaching Euro Nymphing Clinics.
 His knowledge of trout and trout fishing is outstanding.
 With over fifteen years of guiding experience all over the globe, Steve has built an incredible following of clientel.

 His patience, understanding and teaching ability of this wonderful sport of fly fishing have helped him to make his mark in the industry.
 BQA is truly blessed to have Steve on board.

-Steve is a current member of Fly Fishing Team USA and founder of the Colorado Fly Fishing Team, a regional team that fields anglers for the US Team.
+Steve is a former member of Fly Fishing Team USA and founder of the Colorado Fly Fishing Team, a regional team that fields anglers for the US Team.

 John ''JP'' Perizzolo